 Is your dog restless at night even though he’s getting enough exercise during the day?
 While activity can definitely help, canine anxiety can have many causes and may be subtle enough that some dog owners won’t necessarily notice.
 This can affect a dog’s sleep schedule and result in a dog who’s restless at night.

-Talk to your dog’s veterinarian if medication is warranted, or even an appointment with a board-certified animal behaviorist.
+Talk to your dog’s veterinarian on how to calm him, if medication is warranted, or even an appointment with a board-certified animal behaviorist.
 Also, there are calming supplements on the market that can be beneficial, but be sure to check with your vet first before you purchase anything to be sure if it’s safe and appropriate for your particular pet.

 Still looking to find out why your dog is restless at night?
 As dogs get older, they can easily become restless at night — and the reason why is pretty common.
 Age typically brings on joint and muscle pain, which can make sleeping more difficult due to discomfort.
 The onset of dementia can also cause sleep disturbances in dogs.
 It is important to try and help the quality of life for a senior dog.
 Again, a consultation with your veterinarian is helpful in a case like this.